EscribanoDsign/jetbot_ros/README.md

-# jetbot_ros
+# gplr2_ros
-ROS nodes and Gazebo model for NVIDIA JetBot with Jetson Nano
+ROS nodes and Gazebo model for GPLR2 fork of NVIDIA JetBot

 ## System Configuration